elishkaflint/deck-of-cards/README.md

 #### Status at time of submission

 - All unit tests consistently passing
-- Feature test to ensure no consecutive cards in a successive shuffles is consistently failing (shuffle algorithm requires additional work)
+- Feature test to ensure no consecutive cards in a successive shuffles is consistently failing (shuffle algorithm requires additional work, I have commented out my most promising attempt for info)

 ## TECHNICAL